 Sherwood real estate is some of the most expensive in Arkansas, although Sherwood house values don't compare to the most expensive real estate in the U.S.

-Sherwood is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Sherwood is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sherwood is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Sherwood who work in office and administrative support (15.92%), management occupations (11.50%), and sales jobs (9.49%).

 Also of interest is that Sherwood has more people living here who work in computers and math than 95% of the places in the US.